SukoonT/manga-reader/README.md

 ---

-App for reading downloaded manga.
+Desktop app for reading downloaded manga.
 **!Not a downloader.**

 ---